 Two rather cheap sources of sand are sandblasting sand, which is more coarse than regular sand and mostly consist of quartz, and play sand, which has a finer consistency.
 Play sand is sterilized for the good of our children, and therefore suitable for the fish as well.

-To calculate the amount of sand needed, multiply the length by width by depth of the sand you would like.
+To calculate the amount of sand needed, multiply (in inches) the length x width x depth of the sand you would like.
 The result divided by 20 will give you the approximate quantity needed in Lbs.

 Aragonite is a calcium carbonate mineral.
 Aragonite sand holds a lasting reservoir of calcium carbonate, which is slowly but constantly released to buffer and to hold up the pH.
 Using aragonite can push the pH to about 8.2 The released calcium is a valued trace element for corals and overall functionality of the aquarium.
 Aragonite sand can be mixed with live sand or crushed corals.
 Due to the pH raising character it is suited for marine and reef set-ups only.